katieworton/squad-client-utils/README.md

   --suite-name SUITE_NAME
                         The suite name to grab a reproducer for.
   --allow-unfinished    Allow fetching of reproducers where the build is marked as unfinished.
+  --update              Update the reproducer after fetching - removes the suite and adds the commands to run.
+  --ltp-tests LTP_TESTS [LTP_TESTS ...]
+                        A list of LTP tests to run.
+  --custom-command CUSTOM_COMMAND
-  --debug               Display debug messages.
+                        A custom command to add to the reproducer --debug               Display debug messages.
 ```